 Western concepts of Slavery, whether ancient (Greek or Roman) or post-enlightenment (North American and South American colonies), were institutions where the slaves were never regarded as ‘persons’ by the law, and were viewed exclusively as property.
 These slaves could be maltreated by their ‘owners’, because laws are generally designed to protect property and property-owners from others, not from themselves.
 However, whenever the word ‘slave’ is used, it conjures up in the Western mind this very idea – not the Chinese idea of Booi-aha, or the Persian idea of Barda-dari-i, or the Japanese idea of the Samurai.

 Whenever a Muslim uses the word ‘slave’ (in the English language), the Western European mind projects it’s own meaning onto that word.
 And why wouldn’t they?
-After all, the word ‘Slave’ is not an Arabic world, it is an English word.
+After all, the word ‘Slave’ is not an Arabic word, it is an English word.
 Yet strangely, many Muslims eager to respond to Secularist polemics against Islam, shoot themselves in the foot, and use the wrong word to describe the Islamic concept of ‘Raqabah’ despite the fact that ‘Abd’ is the Arabic word for Slave, and Muslims can only ever be Abd-Allah (Slaves of God).

 Islam came to end mankind being slaves (abd) to man, and instead orient them to being slaves only to the Creator, Allah (swt) [God].
 How can humans be slaves to anything other than Allah (swt)?
 Basic Islamic tawhid should’ve made Muslims realise the error of their victorian-era translations – but alas not.